michaelshiloh/ProjectConstructionTechniques/README.md

 potentiometers, or other sensors and output devices like LEDs.
-Your project will be easier to use, and less likely to be damaged, if you mount these human interface devices on a panel of some kind rather than the solderless breadboard.
+Your project will be easier to use, and less likely to be damaged, if you mount these human interface devices on a panel of some kind rather than on the solderless breadboard.
 A commercial product is expected to be in some kind of enclosure, but as you are still learning I encourage you not to spend too much time making a full enclosure.
 Consider a box open on at least one size for